 Additionally, the relapse rate for people who do not seek professional detox and therapy for their alcohol use is much higher than those who do seek professional treatment.7

-To minimize the risk of serious complications from arising during alcohol detox, it is recommended that individuals undergo alcohol detox in a supervised medical setting.
+To minimize the risk of serious complications from arising during detoxification, the safest way to detox from alcohol is for individuals to undergo alcohol detox in a supervised medical setting.
 This involves a medical provider and trained staff who can provide medications that ease withdrawal side effects, reduce alcohol cravings and minimize the potential harm caused by the abuse of alcohol or other substances.8

 While undergoing alcohol detox, you may be evaluated for co-occurring mental disorders and other substance use disorders.
 These co-occurring disorders can potentially interfere with your alcohol use disorder, alcohol detox and long-term treatment, and therefore it is important to diagnose and treat any other underlying disorders that are present.

 Detoxing at a treatment facility can help you establish the personalized treatment you need to successfully maintain sobriety.8 There are many levels of treatment settings that offer detoxification as the first stage of treatment, depending on your unique circumstances:8

 - Medically managed-intensive inpatient detoxification involves 24-hour care in an acute care inpatient setting with psychiatric services.
 This can take place at a psychiatric inpatient hospital.

 - Medically monitored inpatient detoxification provides 24-hour medically supervised detoxification within a detoxification treatment center.

 Most people with AUD, even those with the most severe alcohol use problems, will benefit from professional alcohol addiction treatment following their completion of detox.